Linuxfabrik/monitoring-plugins/check-plugins/file-count/README.md

   --filename FILENAME   File or directory name to check (supports glob
                         patterns).
 Beware of recursive globs.
 Mutually
                         exclusive with --url.
+  --no-early-break      Count every matching file instead of stopping as soon
+                        as the count exceeds the thresholds.
+Makes the `file_count` perfdata exact, at the cost of runtime on directories with many files.
   --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is